After months of wraslin with it, we have finally made some decisions about the future of Basketball Classics that you may find interesting.

 II.
 First Stop, Early Access

 It must have been around the time that we said “blocking needs to be harder” or when we said “blocking needs to be easier” or was it “we need to make these faster” or maybe “we need to make these slower”, but at some point we recognized we needed help.
-We need to hear how this game is received by a larger audience in order to find a true balance.
+We need to hear from a larger audience in order to find a true balance.

 Early Access on Steam seemed like a great spot for us to release the game at this point, with the understanding that critical features are still in the works.
-Online multiplayer, 2018 roster, more arenas and a season mode will be done in the coming months.
+Online multiplayer, expanded rosters, more arenas and a season mode will be done in the coming months.
 However, the game has a complete story mode and complete system for gameplay as is, so why wait?

 Our hope is that Early Access will give our audience a chance to take part in the exciting development process, and allow everyone to adopt the game at a discounted rate.